-Challenge: Can the class put together activity 2, 3 and 4 and perform.
-This can be done as a class or in smaller groups of 6-8.
+Challenge: The class put together activity 2, 3 and 4, then perform this.
+This can be done as a class or in smaller Groups of 6-8.

 COOL DOWN

 Children move around the room, changing the speed of travel from a fast to a slow walk to bring their heart rates down.